CryptikEd/Weird-Factz-Quiz-/README.md

 -  ### Color scheme

 The color scheme was based from one of my favorite colors, a deep sea blue.
-This was used as a the backgroundcolor on all game pages.
-I used the same color as bakground color when creating the images for the different game pages, for a cleaner look.
+This was used as a the background color on all game pages.
+I used the same color as background color when creating all the images for the different game pages, for a cleaner look.
 As The Hero Image with its vibrant colors is the focal point when entering the gamesite, I opted to keep the overall color scheme for both text block and fonts quite neutral.
 But I made sure to keep contrasting colors for an more pleaserable user experience.

 - Colors
   - I used #00cc66 ,#124b8d for background